Towards White-Box Deep Wireless Sensing: Detailed Derivation of

-This section is the complete derivation of the RF-attention module.
-Specificaly, we first derive the gradient of the \(R^c(\mathbf{Z} \mid \mathbf{U}_{[K]})\) within the $\mathbb{C}\mathbb{R}$-calculus framework.
-Then, we obtain the approximate gradient by using the von Neumann approximation and the complex softmax function to lower the computation complexity.
-Finally, we obtain the multi-head subspace self-attention for the \sysname.
+This subsection presents the complete derivation of the RF Self-Attention module, \ie, the approximate gradient descent step for minimizing $R^{c}(\mathbf{Z}^{l+1/2} \mid \mathbf{U}_{[K]}^{l})$.
+We begin by deriving the gradient of \(R^c(\mathbf{Z} \mid \mathbf{U}_{[K]})\) under the $\mathbb{C}\mathbb{R}$-calculus framework.
+Next, we approximate the gradient using the Von Neumann expansion together with the complex softmax function, thereby reducing computational complexity.
+Finally, we derive the formulation of the multi-head subspace self-attention used in \sysname.